How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 For Filmmakers and Editors

 For post-production, transcripts are the foundation for creating subtitles, closed captions, and translated versions.
-A documentary intended for international distribution needs subtitles in multiple languages, and accurate transcription is the first step.
+A documentary aimed at international distribution needs subtitles in multiple languages, and accurate transcription is the first step.

 For Academic Researchers